s5suzuki/autd3-freq-shift-old/README.md

 ## :ballot_box_with_check: Requirements

 * If you use `SOEMLink` on Windows, install [Npcap](https://nmap.org/npcap/) with WinPcap API-compatible mode (recommended) or [WinPcap](https://www.winpcap.org/).

-* If you use `TwinCAT`, please see [how to install AUTDServer](https://github.com/shinolab/autd3-library-software/wiki/How-to-install-AUTDServer).

 ## :beginner: Example